tonghuikang/swe-sharing/slides.md

 <div style="position: absolute; bottom: 50px;">

-# How do I <span class="ts-title">prepare</span> for a role in Software Engineering?

-- How do companies hire?
-- What do I need to do to make my job application competitive?
+# Is Software Engineering <span class="ts-title">for me</span>?

-- Where can I start?
+- How should I try out coding?
+- Am I a good fit for a software engineer?

 </div>